-Tesia Stanley focuses on complex commercial litigation matters, including securities litigation and intellectual property litigation.
+Tesia Stanley focuses on complex commercial litigation matters, including securities litigation and public finance litigation.
 She has a background in public finance and has experience working on a broad spectrum of tax-exempt financings for state and local governments across the country.
 She advises clients on federal securities law materiality standards, regulatory compliance, and enforcement actions.

 Tesia is a former staff member of the Municipal Securities Rulemaking Board.
 Before that, she was a research specialist for the U.S. Securities and Exchange Commission.